zendesk/app-notification-send-receive/README.md

 # App Notify Send/Receive Event Demo

-Following the below, you'll get **two new apps** loaded into your Zendesk instance.
+This repo contains **two apps** which you will load into your Zendesk instance.

 The first app **sends** a notification event, along with some data, to another app.

 The second app **receives** the event and its data and displays it.

-These apps are a demonstration of the notification feature/endpoint used within Zendesk apps.
+These apps are a demonstration of the notification event/endpoint used within Zendesk apps.

 ## Getting started